Rover-Yu/skbtrace-userland/docs/using/options.rst

    Default is to enable all events.

 ``-C CONTEXT_LIST``
-   Specify to what are interested contexts events are triggered.
-The events may be triggered in hard interrupt context, softirq context or syscall context.
-Sometimes, we only focus on events are triggered under some contexts, this option provide such capability to filter out these uninterested contexts.
+   Specify to which are interested contexts events are triggered under.
+Events may be triggered under hard interrupt context, softirq context or syscall context.
+Sometimes, we only focus on events are triggered under specific contexts, this option provides such capability to filter out these uninterested contexts.

    * CONTEXT_LIST The comma separated CONTEXT list, CONTEXT may be:
         * syscall